redshiftrobotics/reefscape-2025/README.md

 * Smart camera placement to view relevant April Tags
 * Custom advanced filtering and standard deviations calculations to throw out bad results and trust good results more
 * Kalman filter to integrate vision results with odometry data
 * Allowed for smart auto alignment system and consistent autos when localization was used in pathing

 #### Driving
 * Two controller scheme, drive and operator
 * Strategic controller rumble for drivers to understand robot
 * Elastic dashboard for key information
 * Dashboard alerts for disconnected devices and other errors
 * One button auto align for driver, automatically finds nearest scoring location

 #### Code structure
-* AdvantageKit IO layers to separate control logic with hardware implantations, allowed for logic to be simulated on fake simulated hardware
+* AdvantageKit IO layers to separate control logic with hardware implantation, allowed for logic to be simulated on fake simulated hardware
 * Full logging and real time monitoring on AdvantageScope to view robot state, whether simulated or real
 * WPILib style command based programming with subsystems and command for clean reusable code